bradygaster/downr/Server/wwwroot/posts/1.4-add-mlcontext/index.md

 ---
 title: Add ML Context
-slug: 01-mlcontext
+slug: 1.4-add-mlcontext
 author: brachtma
 lastModified: 2020-07-14 02:40:10
 pubDate: 2020-07-14 02:40:10
-categories: blog,post,article
+categories: Get started
 description: The first step is to make sure you have all the requirements and to clone the workshop source code.
-phase: 2
+phase: 1
-step: 1
+step: 4
 ---

-In this session, you'll add an `MLContext` to the `TrainConsole` project. `MLContext` is the starting point for all ML.NET operations.
+In this section, you'll add an `MLContext` to the `TrainConsole` project. `MLContext` is the starting point for all ML.NET operations.
 It provides a way to create components for:

 - Data preparation
 - Feature engineering